MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/disable-ecl-logging.md

 Disabled ECL logging isn't automatically turned on.
 In other words, by default, ECL logging is enabled.
 However, you can easily turn on Disabled ECL logging by using a PowerShell cmdlet.

 -   Disabling ECL logging doesn't turn off logging history data about work items like incident, change requests, and so on.
-They will continue to work as-is.
+They'll continue to work as-is.

 -   Any *explicit change made by the user* to the data imported by the connectors, such as a user or a computer, is still recorded in the ECL and history.